ptc-iot-sharing/ThingworxDemoWebpackWidget/README.md

 * [NodeJS](https://nodejs.org/en/) needs to be installed and added to the `PATH`.

 The following software is recommended:
 * [Visual Studio Code](https://code.visualstudio.com/): An integrated developer enviroment with great typescript support.
+You can also use any IDE of your liking, it just that most of the testing was done using VSCode.

 ### Proposed folder structure

 ```
 demoWebpackTypescriptWidget
 │   README.md         // this file
-│   package.json      // here you can specify project dependencies (or add them via npm --save)
+│   package.json      // here you can specify project name, homepage and dependencies.
+This is the only file should edit to start a new project
-│   settings.gradle   // specify the name of the build extension
-│   build.gradle      // handles creating the extension zip and uploading it to the server
 │   tsconfig.json     // configuration for the typescript compiler
 │   webpack.config.js // configuration for webpack
-│   metadata.xml      // thingworx metadata file for this widget
+│   metadata.xml      // thingworx metadata file for this widget.
+This is automatically generated based on your package.json
 │   index.html        // when testing the widget outside of thingworx, the index file used.
 └───src               // main folder where your developement will take place
 │   │   index.ts               // source file used when testing the widget outside of twx